ksarisc/wayland-pagepi/README.md

 Taskbar on / Taskbar off:
 Super + Enter / Super + x

 By default the page refreshes every 15 minutes.
 This script is compatible with Raspian Bookworm 64-bit on a Pi 5/4 device.
-It uses the default Wayland wayfire Windowing setup, Chromium in app mode, Interception tools with hideaway plug (hide mouse), dotool (screen refresh).
+It uses the default Wayland Wayfire windowing setup, Chromium in app mode, Interception-tools with Hideaway plug (hide mouse), dotool (screen refresh).